insberr/insberr.github.io/README.md

 I am bored and if anyone is willing to do some of my homework for me that would be great because im getting way to much homework

-just a webhook test ok
-test #2 worked
-time to test the ping
-ping worked sort of. test 2 ping ok that failed so its time to wait for that other thing to work and then i can ping again
 # To Do

 * [ ] Use javascript for the user name display